Partial Identification in Matching Models for the Marriage Market: Literature review

 \section{Literature review}

-This section reviews some related literature in addition to the references of Section \MYref{introduction}. \paragraph{Applications of the Multinomial Logit 1to1TU model to the marriage market} The Multinomial Logit 1to1TU model has been introduced by \hyperlink{Choo_Siow}{Choo and Siow (2006)} and since then has become popular in the empirical research on the marriage market.
+The Logit 1to1TU model was introduced by \hyperlink{Choo_Siow}{Choo and Siow (2006)} and since then has become popular in empirical research on the marriage market.
 Several papers use it to learn whether matching preferences are positive assortative by age, education, geographical location, etc. (\hyperlink{Choo_Siow}{Choo and Siow, 2006}; \hyperlink{Botticini}{Botticini and Siow, 2011}; \hyperlink{Bruze}{Bruze, Svarer, and Weiss, 2015}; \hyperlink{Choo}{Choo, 2015};\footnote{\hyperlink{Bruze}{Bruze, Svarer, and Weiss (2015)} and \hyperlink{Choo}{Choo (2015)} incorporate dynamic aspects into the framework of \hyperlink{Choo_Siow}{Choo and Siow (2006)}.} \hyperlink{Siow}{Siow, 2015}; \hyperlink{Galichon_Kominers_Weber}{Galichon, Kominers, and Weber, 2019}\footnote{\hyperlink{Galichon_Kominers_Weber}{Galichon, Kominers, and Weber (2019)} extend the framework of \hyperlink{Choo_Siow}{Choo and Siow (2006)} to imperfectly transferable utilities.}).
 Other papers use it to assess which of the partner characteristics are complements/substitutes in the production of the systematic match surplus and their relative strengths (\hyperlink{Dupuy_Galichon}{Dupuy and Galichon, 2014};\footnote{\hyperlink{Dupuy_Galichon}{Dupuy and Galichon (2014)} extend the framework of \hyperlink{Choo_Siow}{Choo and Siow (2006)} to continuous covariates.} \hyperlink{Ciscato}{Ciscato, Galichon, Gouss\'e, 2020}).

-The Multinomial Logit 1to1TU model has been frequently used to investigate the evolution over time of the link between education levels and marriage market outcomes.
-In particular, the existing literature has studied questions like how educational sorting in the marriage market has changed over time (\hyperlink{Siow}{Siow, 2015}; \hyperlink{CSW}{Chiappori, Salani\'e, and Weiss, 2017}; \hyperlink{Chiappori_Meghir}{Chiappori, Costa-Dias, and Meghir, 2020}; \hyperlink{Chiappori_Meghir2}{Chiappori, Costa-Dias, Crossman, and Meghir, 2020}) and how the marital college premium has changed over time (\hyperlink{Chiappori5}{Chiappori, Iyigun, and Weiss, 2009}; \hyperlink{CSW}{Chiappori, Salani\'e, and Weiss, 2017}).
+The Logit 1to1TU model has been frequently used to investigate the evolution of the link between education levels and marriage market outcomes over time.
+In particular, the literature has studied questions like how educational sorting and the marital college premium have changed over time (\hyperlink{Chiappori5}{Chiappori, Iyigun, and Weiss, 2009}; \hyperlink{Siow}{Siow, 2015}; \hyperlink{CSW}{CSW}; \hyperlink{Chiappori_Meghir}{Chiappori, Costa-Dias, and Meghir, 2020}; \hyperlink{Chiappori_Meghir2}{Chiappori, et al., 2020}).
+Other papers adopt the Logit 1to1TU model to measure the effect on marital choices of exogenous events that change the distribution of individual characteristics on each side of the market, such as the famine in China between 1958 and 1961 (\hyperlink{Brandt}{Brandt, Siow, and Carl, 2016}).